williamxyshi/artemis-onboarding-readmes/snowflake.md

 ###
 ### Step 3: Complete Artemis setup
 ###
+Enter your snowflake account identifier in the account field.
-Fill in the required fields with the values used in the script.
-If you have changed any of the default values when executing the script, be sure to update the default field values as well.
+Enter the chosen Artemis user password in the password field.
+If you changed any of the default values when executing the script, be sure to update the default field values as well.

-#### host - account string thats made up of id, region and provier, ex: zu9xxxx.canada-central.azure
-#### database - DATABASE_NAME created by script, ex: ARTEMIS_DATABASE
-#### username - user_name created by script: ex: ARTEMIS_USER
-#### password - password created by script: ex: password123